stefanproell/HistoricWeather/README.md

 The tool is written in Java and uses thw following technologies:

-    Google Geo-Coding API to retrieve longitude and latitude coordinates Forecast IO to retrieve the weather data fpr a specific location MySQL database to store the data
+    Google Geo-Coding API to retrieve longitude and latitude coordinates Forecast IO to retrieve the weather data for a specific location MySQL database to store the data
     Hibernate
     Maven